transitorykris/goldblum/README.md

 ## What is it?

-A golang webserver that allows live changes to its endpoints.
+A golang webserver that allows live changes to its endpoints by hot reloading!

 ## Why?